jonalan7/Hydra-bot/README.md

   timeAutoClose: 60000, // If you don't read the QR CODE by default 60 seconds, it will automatically close the client's browser to save memory, if you want to disable it, set 0 or false
   mkdirFolderToken: '', // Token folder path, only inside the project
   puppeteerOptions: {
-    headless: "false", // Start the project with the browser open or not!
+    headless: true, // Start the project with the browser open or not!
     args: [], // Additional arguments to pass to the browser instance. adding any parameter you will replace the default args of the project
     executablePath: 'useChrome' // The browser that will be used for the project, you can specify a path, if you don't pass any parameters it will open the installed browser.
   }